What It Feels Like for a Girl

 "What It Feels Like for a Girl" is a song recorded by American singer Madonna for her eighth studio album Music (2000).
-It was released as the third and final single from the album on April 16, 2001, by Maverick Records.
-Madonna and Guy Sigsworth wrote and produced the song with David Torn as co-writer, and Mark "Spike" Stent as a co-producer.
-"What It Feels Like For a Girl" is a mid-tempo electronic and synth-pop song.
-Lyrically, it conveys society's double standard toward women, addressing hurtful myths about female inferiority.
+It was written and produced by Madonna and Guy Sigsworth, with David Torn as co-writer, and Mark "Spike" Stent as a co-producer.
+A mid-tempo electronic, synth-pop and glitch pop song, it lyrically conveys society's double standard toward women, addressing hurtful myths about female inferiority.
 To emphasize the message, the song opens with a spoken word sample by actress Charlotte Gainsbourg from the 1993 British film The Cement Garden.
 A Spanish version of the track, "Lo Que Siente la Mujer", was translated by Alberto Ferreras and included in the Latin American edition of Music.
+"What It Feels Like for a Girl" was released as the third and final single from Music on April 9, 2001, by Maverick Records and Warner Bros.
+Records.

-The song received acclaim from most music critics, who declared it as a highlight from the album, while also remarking it as one of the most mature musical ventures of Madonna's career.
-Commercially, "What It Feels Like for a Girl" reached the top-ten of the record charts in Australia, Canada, Denmark, Finland, Romania, Spain, Scotland and the United Kingdom.
-In the United States, it peaked at number 23 on the Billboard Hot 100 and number-one on the Dance Club Songs chart.
+"What It Feels Like for a Girl" received acclaim from most music critics, who declared it as a highlight from the album, while also remarking it as one of the most mature musical ventures of Madonna's career.
+Commercially, the song reached the top 10 in Australia, Canada, Denmark, Finland, Iceland, Romania, Spain, Scotland and the UK.
+In the US, it peaked at number 23 on the Billboard Hot 100 and atop the Dance Club Songs.